How to securely erase hard drives (HDDs) and solid state drives (SSDs) | ZDNet

 SSDs

-This is where things can get very complicated, and I could write reams about TRIM commands and garbage collection and so on.
+With solid-state drives, things can get very complicated, and I could write reams about TRIM commands and garbage collection, and so on.
 The problem is things get convoluted, which is when mistakes happen and your precious baby pictures or work project gets deleted.
 With that in mind, I'm going to keep things simple.

 Erase using manufacturer utilities

-One way to erase SSDs is to use the manufacturer utilities.
+One way to erase SSDs is to use the manufacturer's utilities.
 Here are some links to get you started.

-- Intel Solid State Toolbox
+- Intel Solid-State Toolbox

 - Corsair SSD Toolbox